bpm-crafters/process-engine-api/engine-adapter/camunda-platform-7-embedded-core/README.md

-# Camunda Platform 7 Test Adapter
+# Camunda Platform 7 Adapter working with embedded engine

-Current purpose of this adapter is to create a simple (not production-ready) implementation of the process engine API.
+Current purpose of this adapter is to create an implementation of the process engine API working with Camunda Platform 7 process engine running in the same VM.